namijith/gcp-gke-workshop/content/5_build_publish_app/51_build_jfrog_cli_image.md

 pre: "<b>5.1 </b>"
 ---

-First, we will use an npm docker image and add JFrog CLI to it.
+First, we will use Google Cloud Build to create a npm docker image with the JFrog CLI.
 This will enable us to use JFrog CLI to build npm packages.

+{{% notice info %}}
+[Google Cloud Build](https://cloud.google.com/cloud-build) uses Docker to execute builds.
+For each build step, Cloud Build executes a Docker container as an instance of docker run.
+{{% /notice %}}

 1. Return to your Cloud Shell terminal and change directory to _clouddays/jfrog-cli-docker_.